Tomato potato psyllid industry guide

 • Statewide approach

-Agriculture Victoria will revoke the area freedom certificate for the entire state.
-This means Victoria will no longer be considered free from TPP as a whole.
-A regional approach, similar to Queensland’s fire ant zones, is not planned.
+Agriculture Victoria has revoked the area freedom certificate for the entire state.
+This means Victoria is no longer considered free from TPP.
+A regional approach, similar to Queensland’s fire ant zones, is not planned or appropriate.

 • Property-level freedom

-Property freedom is being considered but it will require significant redevelopment of the CA-14 arrangement.
-Industry feedback indicates that meeting the current CA-14 requirements is virtually impossible for most businesses.
-Instead, Agriculture Victoria is negotiating with other jurisdictions to agree on arrangements that are practical for industry.
+Property freedom is being considered, currently being negotiated with receiving jurisdictions.
+It is acknowledged that CA-14 is not appropriate for broad industry uptake, and as such we are working on arrangements that are practical for industry.
 This arrangement may provide an alternative for organic producers and producers of plants intended for consumption.

 • Timing